SoCFPGA-learning/Chameleon96/1-Blink-scratch-tutorial/README.md

-# Blink upload tutorial for totally newbees to Quartus and Chameleon96
+# Blink from scratch in Chameleon96
 ### Table of contents

 * Intro